 RAFI Weight = Value Stocks

-The RAFI methodology developed by Research Affiliates has become quite popular in recent years, and the company has teamed up with multiple ETF issuers to develop products that utilize this approach to security weighting.
+The RAFI methodology developed by Research Affiliates has become quite popular, and the company has teamed up with multiple ETF issuers to develop products that utilize this approach to security weighting.
 Rather than relying on one fundamental factor, RAFI weighting uses four: book value, cash flow, sales, and dividends.
 While many view RAFI indexes as an enhanced beta, it’s also reasonable to see this strategy as another way of tilting exposure towards value stocks and low margin companies, since this approach incorporates two of the factors outlined above [see Do You Need A RAFI ETF?].